legendaryabhi/buildY/src/content/docs/techs/electron-beam-transmission-propulsion-for-space-crafts.md

 #### Idea Proposed
 ![Image](https://github.com/user-attachments/assets/770471d5-1030-405e-b215-0b1fa40b12dd)

+> Statities Design which can be used to get solar energy and convert it to beam

 <br>
 <br>
 The exploration of thermionic power and electron beam transmission in advanced propulsion systems presents promising applications alongside notable challenges.
 These technologies could revolutionize space travel by enhancing efficiency and reducing mass requirements, yet they also face significant technical hurdles that must be addressed for practical implementation.